faulhat/xerxeslang/README.md

 Some documentation:
 You can compile the code using:
 ```
+mkdir bin # If it's not already there
 make build
 ```
 Then, you can run a Xerxes program using: